systechafrica/systechafrica.github.io/workflow/intro.md

 -   Click the menu item links in section **labelled 3** to navigate to other modules in the system.

 -   Click the menu item link in section **labelled 4** to open the workflow analytics window to view analyzed data on all the workflow processes.

 **Tips**

 -   All the links under label 1 can still be accessed on the left side panel although some are tacked under sub menus.

--   Before processing with any workflow configurations, navigate to the Admin Panel links window and click the Systech configs link to open the System Configs window.
-Make sure **Enable Workflow** is **Yes.** If it is **No,** click the **Details** button to open a dialog box where this is configured.
-See screenshot below:
+-   Before proceeding with any workflow configurations, navigate to the Admin Panel links window and click the Systech configs link to open the System Configs window.
+Make sure **Enable Workflow** is **Yes**.
+If it is **No** click the **Details** button to open a dialog box where this is configured as shown in the screenshot below:

 <img  alt="Systech configs image" width="90%" height="auto"  class="center"  src="../media6/image4.png">